j81blog/JBC.CitrixWEM/Docs/CreateApplicationsAndAssignment.md

-## Assigning a Citrix WEM Printer to an AD Group via PowerShell
+## Create and migrate a Citrix WEM Application via PowerShell

-This document outlines the process of assigning a printer to an Active Directory (AD) group within Citrix Workspace Environment Management (WEM) using a PowerShell script.
+This document outlines the process of assigning an application to an Active Directory (AD) group within Citrix Workspace Environment Management (WEM) using a PowerShell script.
 The script leverages a custom module (`JBC.CitrixWEM`) to interact with the WEM API.

 ---